Creating Knowledge Agents

 Users need access to BOTH the agent AND its connected sources to see results.
 Admins and owners don't automatically have source access - you still need to grant permissions.

-Research Mode transforms your Knowledge Agent into a research assistant that combines internal knowledge with real-time web search to give thorough, well-cited answers.
+Transform your agent into a research assistant that combines internal knowledge with real-time web search for comprehensive, well-cited answers.

 💡